 "Implement complaint monitoring and resolution tracking",

-"Verify SEC filing compliance for all entities",
+"Verify SEC filing compliance for all entities"

 ]